justary27/justary27/README.md

 <!--
 **just-ary27/just-ary27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 Bonjour!
 This is __Aryan Ranjan__.
-I'm a first yearite student of Btech Chemical Engineering @IIT-R. Multi Tasking is what I like the most!
+I'm a student of Btech Chemical Engineering @IIT-R. Multi Tasking is what I like the most!

 - 🔭 I’m currently working on CoVhelp a Covid 19 resource website.
 - 🌱 I’m currently learning WebD.